Columbia Country Club: Opposition to the Purple Line

-Within a few years of losing its effort to block one proposed reuse of the old railroad right-of-way, Columbia Country Club became a prominent opponent of another one: Maryland's Purple Line, a 16-mile light-rail line that is to connect downtown Bethesda and New Carrollton.
-Its lobbying efforts slowed efforts to build the transit line and secured secret concessions not given to other property owners along the line.
+Within a few years of its unsuccessful effort to block one proposed reuse of the old railroad right-of-way, Columbia Country Club became a prominent opponent of another: Maryland's Purple Line, a 16-mile light-rail line that is to connect downtown Bethesda and New Carrollton.
+The club's lobbying efforts slowed efforts to build the transit line and secured secret concessions not given to other property owners along the line.

 In 2000, the Maryland government began to formally study a long-proposed light-rail line along the right-of-way.
-The two-track transit line would use a wider swath of the right-of-way than did the old single-track freight line, but would stay within Montgomery County's property lines.
-But it would require the club to alter several holes that had been expanded over the years onto land that was part of the railroad's right-of-way.
+The two-track transit line would use a wider swath of the right-of-way than did the old single-track freight line, while staying within Montgomery County's property lines.
+But it would require the club to alter several holes that it had expanded over the years onto the railroad's right-of-way.

 Within two years, the club had spent thousands of dollars on lobbying against the proposal, while individual members had held fundraisers for sympathetic politicians.
 In 2008, the club's leaders said they were increasing their "community and government relations efforts at the state and federal level", including organizing "grassroots" opposition.
 By 2013, the club was "long viewed as one of the most well-financed and politically connected Purple Line foes", the Washington Post wrote.

 That year, the club secured a 25-page agreement with the Maryland Transit Administration and Montgomery County.
 Under the agreement, the planned Purple Line route would be moved about 12 feet to the north for 1,700 feet, protecting clubhouse views and sparing four of the holes that the club had built on the railroad's right-of-way.
 "Other concessions include a one-year limit for construction vehicles to use club property, guaranteed four-foot sound walls and promises of meetings at least every three months to discuss ongoing work.
 The county also agreed to give the club, at no cost, 'exclusive' use of two golf-cart underpasses and county-owned land where the golf course already exists", the Washington Post reported.

 The agreement also prevented the signatories from talking about the agreement, and bound the club to stop opposing the project.
 But the agreement did not bind individual club members, who continued their opposition by lobbying and giving money to elected officials for at least two years.